Diet Doc Educates Patients on How to Lose Weight to Reduce Health Insurance Premiums

-People insured by Blue Care Network were offered discounts on their health insurance premiums if they lost weight, over 6,000 signed up for weight loss plans.
-Senior author of the program, Dr. Caroline Richardson, an assistant professor in the department of family medicine at the University of Michigan told Medical Daily, "Wellness interventions like this clearly hold significant promise for encouraging physical activity among adults who are obese.”
+As reported on by Medical daily, when people insured by Blue Care Network were offered discounts on their health insurance premiums if they lost weight, over 6,000 signed up for weight loss plans.
+Senior author Dr. Caroline Richardson, an assistant professor in the department of family medicine at the University of Michigan told Medical News Today, "Wellness interventions like this clearly hold significant promise for encouraging physical activity among adults who are obese.”
 While these specific subjects chose to participate in a walking program, the overarching goal of the offer was clear: lose weight and save money on health insurance.
 Diet Doc understands that the road to learning how to lose weight can be challenging and created hCG weight loss plans to offer patients and easier, faster alternating for losing weight.

 Patients losing weight with hCG weight loss plans will have unlimited access to Diet Doc’s team of weight management professionals six days per week.
 Physicians, nurses and certified nutritionists are always available to answer questions about hCG weight loss plans, offer suggestions for effective weight management or simply provide support and encouragement throughout this life changing journey.
 Whether patients are interested in lowering health insurance premiums or are looking for a complete lifestyle change, Diet Doc is committed to helping each patient achieve their goals.